 Staggering out of the cart once we came to a stop.
 I was a little unsteady on my feet after that experience.
 It might take me a couple goes to get used to the ride.
 Ironclaw just smirked as he watched me stagger my way to the door as he waited for me.

 Ironclaw gave me a grin, "Indeed.
 Many young wizards say so their first time.
 Now to business.
-Please place your right hand on the vault door heir Black.
-The magic upon it will recognise you as the heir Black and will permit you entry."
+Please place your right hand on the vault door Heir Black.
+The magic upon it will recognize you as the heir Black and will permit you entry."

 I nodded as I straightened up and after a moment to prepare myself, I placed my right hand on the door as Ironclaw had told me.
 I could feel the faint hum below my fingertips, it was nothing like the feeling I had when I put on the heir ring it was much less potent.
 It faded away seconds later and I heard the loud clicks of the inner door workings moments later as the door began to open and I couldn't keep the shock off my face when I looked inside.
 To say the inside of the vault was huge does not do it justice.

-The inner ceiling was at least two floors high and it went in at least a hundred meters from the entrance corridor.
-Towards the back, I could see shelves filled with tombs and books and to the side were various other shelves with doesn't of items on each.
+The inner ceiling was at least two floors high and it went in at least a hundred meters after the entrance corridor.
+Towards the back I could see shelves filled with tombs and books and to the side were various other shelves with doesn't of items on each.